galaxyproject/tools-iuc/CONTRIBUTING.md

 ### Abandoned Tools

-* The IUC is happy to adopt tools that you (the developer) are abandoning.
+* For tools of general interest, the IUC is usually willing to adopt tools that you (the developer) are abandoning.
 * If there are tools that you find useful but seem to be abandoned and not updated, you're welcome to create an issue recommending that the IUC adopt that tool.